THE INDEPENDENT VOTING SYSTEM

 - Each Choice is scored independently with the following procedure:

 - The YES votes for the Choice are counted.
+A voting or tally machine can keep a running total.

 - The NO votes for the Choice are counted.
+A voting or tally machine can keep a running total.

-- The number of NO votes is subtracted from the number of YES votes using integer arithmetic, producing the
+- The number of NO votes is subtracted from the number of YES votes using integer arithmetic, producing

 - The Scores of the Choices are entered into the tally board.

-- All Choices with negative or zero Scores are removed from the election process at this point.
+- All Choices with negative or zero Scores are removed from the normal election process at this point.

 - The results: